Stormwater SCM Construction Inspection Certification

 There are no workshops scheduled at this time.
 If you have not done so already, we recommend joining our mailing list to be notified when new workshops become available.

 About the Workshop

-Design of green infrastructure or Low Impact Development practices are only a part of properly managing stormwater runoff.
+Design of green infrastructure or Low Impact Development (LID) practices is only a part of properly managing stormwater runoff.
 If the practices are not properly constructed and maintained they will not function as they are designed.
 There are many variables, including construction practices and materials, that can have a significant impact on the performance and function of green infrastructure practices.
-Materials used in the construction can also have a significant impact.
-It is important to have a trained person onsite who can determine if gravel has been washed and free of fines and if the bioretention soil media contains the amount and quality of organic material specified in the construction documents.
+It is important to have a trained person on site who can determine if gravel has been washed and free of fines and if the bioretention soil media contains the amount and quality of organic material specified in the construction documents.
 This workshop will discuss the proper phasing of construction, inspection of materials upon delivery, a multitude of proper construction practices, and field testing and verification to ensure green infrastructure and LID practices are properly constructed and function as they are designed.

 Who Should Attend

 This course is recommended for the following groups of individuals:

 - Other Individuals who either design or review designs for SCMs

 Non-Certification Participants – $100.00

 Certification Participants – $150.00 (includes examination and certificate)